ocaml/ocaml.org/data/tutorials/wf_01_debugging.md

 This tutorial presents three techniques for debugging OCaml programs:

 * [Tracing functions calls](#tracing-functions-calls-in-the-toplevel),
-  which works in the interactive toplevel.
+  which work in the interactive toplevel.
 * The [OCaml debugger](#the-ocaml-debugger), which allows analysing programs compiled with `ocamlc`.
 * [How to get a back trace for an uncaught